g8shen/VectorLite/README.md

 2. Open a terminal at the folder directory
 3. Enter  `cd dbms`
 4. Enter `go run .`
-5. The k-NN search and CRUD demo should run
+5. The k-NN search & CRUD demo should run in the terminal
 6. Play around!

 ## Basic Usage